hawklu212/CPSC-455-Project/README.md

 ### Standard Requirements

 - :white_check_mark: **Incorporate User Preferences into Route Calculations** -  use the user profile settings for weight, max incline, and preference for distance or incline to calculate a total score for each route.
-This would require figuring out how to adapt calculations from https://doi.org/10.1179/000870406X93517.
+This required figuring out how to adapt calculations from https://doi.org/10.1179/000870406X93517.

 - :white_check_mark: **Display Elevation/Distance Profile of Each Route** - provide a detailed display of information about each route, including elevation, distance, rating, etc. to allow users to gauge which routes they may prefer.

 - :white_check_mark: **Saved Locations/Routes** - allow users to label and save routes so that they can easily pull up past searched routes for reference.

 - :white_check_mark: **Email Verification For Recovering Password** - allow users to recover a forgotten password via email verification.
-This requires figuring out how to use `nodemailer`.
+This required figuring out how to use `nodemailer`.

 ### Stretch Requirements

 - :white_check_mark: **Add Per-Request Authentication via Cookies** - add authentication using cookies for every request to secure our application.
-This would require figuring out how to use the `js-cookie` 3rd party library to safely transmit session ids.
+This required figuring out how to use the `js-cookie` 3rd party library to safely transmit session ids.

 - :white_check_mark: **Allow Users to Visually Compare Routes** - allow users to switch the map display depending on which route they want to view.
-This would require a lot of coordination on the React-Redux state, in addition to properly liasing with the payloads from the backend.
+This required a lot of coordination on the React-Redux state, in addition to properly liasing with the payloads from the backend.

 - :x: **Store Saved Routes Locally (To Improve Latency) and Update Route As Necessary** - This would require figuring out a representation for the routes to be saved in the database, and implementing watchers for changes.